by Kristal Reagan

 - Your Logo: does it do a good job of communicating your business and what you do?

 - Do your images and video effectively communicate what you do?
 Don’t use random images just to feel space.
-Use videos, testimonial from clients, and consider taking photos yourself of you working in action, or your product, etc.
+Use videos, testimonials from clients, and consider taking photos yourself of you working in action, or your product, etc.

 - Make sure you communicate your business model before the scroll point.

-- Your navigation/menu labels should reflect your business model and grab the visitors attention so that they want to click and learn more.
+- Your navigation/menu labels should reflect your business model and grab the visitor’s attention so that they want to click and learn more.
 This is called micro-copy (small bits of text that help tie a site together).
 Don’t be vague and use only the word “Services” be more specific and use “Web Design Services”.

 - You want to engage the visitor with content, not bore them.
-Make sure you are using text, images and videos to capture their attention to keep them reading.
-Use action words like “Buy”, “Register”, “Subscribe” alongside text that creates urgency, like “Limited Time”, “Before December 31st” and so forth.
+Make sure you are using text, images, and videos to capture their attention to keep them reading.
+Use action words like “Buy”, “Register”, and “Subscribe” alongside text that creates urgency, like “Limited Time”, “Before December 31st” and so forth.

 Make sure you know what you want out of your website and what you want visitors to get out of it when they visit.
 If people have to guess who and what you are and what they are supposed to do when they get to your site, they won’t….they’ll just leave.
 Make your objective obvious.
 Are you selling a product or service?
 Once you know what you want from your website it’s much easier to configure the layout to flow the way you want.

 You also need to think about what your target market wants.
 When they get to your website what do they expect?
 What do they want?
 The best way to find this out is to take a poll and ask them!
 Once you know the content they seek and how they function you’ll know how to make your website function.
 It’s also a good idea to search and visit sites of like businesses and see how what you like and what you don’t.
-Don’t dig deep make it quick and spend five minutes on atleast 3 like sites.
+Don’t dig deep make it quick and spend five minutes on at least 3 like sites.
 Decide what you’d like and then make changes to your site.

 Last, always experiment!
 If something is not working for you change the wording a bit.
-For instance change buy now to order now.
+For instance, change buy now to order now.
 Change colors, font sizing, forms, placement, etc. Keep your target market in mind and how they think, what gets them to take action.
 That will be different for different target markets so make sure you are asking your clients to evaluate your site for you and ask for their suggestions.